-LAURENCE S. MOY has been practicing law almost exclusively in the area of representing individuals in employment matters since 1985.
+LAURENCE S. MOY is Deputy Managing Partner, and has been practicing law almost exclusively in the area of representing individuals in employment matters since 1985.
 Mr. Moy co-chairs the firm’s Financial Services Industry Practice Group.
 He enjoys representing clients and groups of clients in these highly specialized fields by counseling them, as well as negotiating and litigating on their behalf.

 Mr. Moy has extensive experience in arbitration before FINRA (and, previously, the NASD and the NYSE), the American Arbitration Association (“AAA”), and JAMS, as well as trials, appeals, and other litigation experience before federal and state courts concerning employment and general commercial litigation disputes.

 Mr. Moy has been lead trial attorney on a number of the most successful litigation cases brought on behalf of individual clients.
 In perhaps the largest arbitration result obtained in an employment case, Mr. Moy led the trial team, together with Wayne Outten and Tammy Marzigliano, in a complex, international arbitration case, which concluded with a two-week trial/hearing.
 On behalf of their clients, the team won an arbitration award against a major financial institution exceeding $70 million.

 After more than a year of proceedings, Mr. Moy and Wayne Outten led the trial team in a two-week trial in a vigorously contested arbitration case against financial services giant Deutsche Bank, winning $18.9 million in damages, interest, and expenses.
 This AAA award represents one of the largest arbitration awards in an employment case.